eu-cpsc211/cpsc211/docs/cpp-quickstart/README.md

 ## 6. Edit the sample program

-Edit the `main.cpp` file and change edit the `"Hello, world!"` message to something else.
+Edit the `main.cpp` file and edit the `"Hello, world!"` message to something else.
 For example:

 ```
 cout << "Hello, world!
 What a great day!" << endl;